meyeringh/OpenSubz/README.md

 # OpenSubz

-Just a personal fork with more modern dependencies.
+Fork of Android App "Subz", with more modern dependencies and Nextcloud Sync.